-Check That Air Flows to All Trailers.
-Use the tractor parking brake and/or chock the wheels to hold the vehicle.
-Wait for air pressure to reach normal, then push in the red "trailer air supply" knob.
-This will supply air to the emergency (supply) lines.
+Check That Air Flows to All Trailers: Use the tractor parking brake and/or chock the wheels to hold the vehicle.
+Wait for air pressure to reach normal, then push in the red "trailer air supply" This will supply air to the emergency (supply) lines.
 Use the trailer handbrake to provide air to the service line.
-Go to the rear of the rig.
-Open the emergency line shut-off valve at the rear of the last trailer.
-You should hear air escaping, showing the entire system is charged.
+Go to the rear of the vehicle and open the emergency line shut-off valve at the rear of the last trailer.
+You should hear air escaping; thereby, showing the entire system is charged.
 Close the emergency line valve.
 Open the service line valve to check that service pressure goes through all the trailers (this test assumes that the trailer handbrake or the service brake pedal is on), and then close the valve.
-If you do NOT hear air escaping from both lines, check that the shut-off valves on the trailer(s) and dolly(ies) are in the OPEN position.
-You MUST have air all the way to the back for all the brakes to work.
+If you do NOT hear air escaping from both lines, check to see that the shut-off valves on the trailer(s) and dolly(s) are in the OPEN position.
+You MUST have air all the way to the back of the last trailer in the combination for all the brakes to work.

-Test Tractor Protection Valve.
-Charge the trailer Air-brake system.
-(That is, build up normal airpressure and push the "air supply" knob in.)
-Shut the engine off.
-Step on and off the brake pedal several times to reduce the air pressure in the tanks.
-The trailer air supply control (also called the tractor protection valve control) should pop out (or go from "normal" to "emergency" position) when the air pressure falls into the pressure range specified by the manufacturer.
-(Usually within the range of 20 to 45 psi.)
+Test Tractor Protection Valve: Charge the trailer air brake system (that is, build up normal air pressure and push the "air supply" knob in).
+Shut the engine off and step on and off the brake pedal several times to reduce the air pressure in the tanks.
+The trailer air supply control (also called the tractor protection valve control) should pop out (or go from "normal" to "emergency" position) when the air pressure falls into the pressure range specified by the manufacturer (usually within the range of 20 to 45 psi).

 If the tractor protection valve doesn't work right, an air hose or trailer brake leak could drain all the air from the tractor.
-This would cause the emergency brakes to come on, with possible loss of control.
+This would cause the emergency brakes to come on, with possible loss of control of the vehicle.

-Test Trailer Emergency Brakes.
-Charge the trailer air brake system and check that the trailer rolls freely.
+Test Trailer Emergency Brakes: Charge the trailer air brake system and check that the trailer rolls freely.
 Then stop and pull out the trailer air supply control (also called tractor protection valve control or trailer emergency valve), or place it in the "emergency" position.
 Pull gently on the trailer with the tractor to check that the trailer emergency brakes are on.

-Test Trailer Service Brakes.
-Check for normal air pressure, release the parking brakes, move the vehicle forward slowly, and apply trailer brakes with the hand control (trolley valve), if so equipped.
+Test Trailer Service Brakes: Check for normal air pressure, release the parking brakes, move the vehicle forward slowly, and apply trailer brakes with the hand control (trolley valve), if so equipped.
 You should feel the brakes come on.
 This tells you the trailer brakes are connected and working.
-(The trailer brakes should be tested with the hand valve but controlled in normal operation with the foot pedal, which applies air to the service brakes at all wheels.)
+(The trailer brakes should be tested with the hand valve but controlled in normal operation with the foot pedal, which applies air to the service brakes at all wheels).

-- 1. Which shut-off valves should be open and which closed? - 2.
+- Which shut-off valves should be open and which closed? - 2.
 How can you test that air flows to all trailers? - 3.
 How can you test the tractor protection valve? - 4.
 How can you test the trailer emergency brakes? - 5.
 How can you test the trailer service brakes?